Best Place For Trekking In Meghalaya

 • Focus: You go down (and up) 3,000+ steps.
 Legs will remember.

-This one’s legendary.
+This one’s legendary and one of the iconic trekking spots in Meghalaya.
 If you’ve ever seen photos of root bridges, this is the place.
 The trek starts around Cherrapunji, and you descend a gazillion stone steps into dense, green forest.
-Along the way, you’ll cross streams, small villages, and old hanging bridges until you arrive at Nongriat — home of the world-renowned double-decker root bridge.
+Along the way, you’ll cross streams, small villages, and old hanging bridges until you arrive at Nongriat, home of the world-renowned double-decker root bridge.

 Tip: Have Tripjyda arrange a local guide and accommodation in Nongriat.
 They know the best places and the friendly aunties who serve up tasty Khasi food.